NTNU-TTO/SFI-AutoShip-COLAV-simulator/README.md

 ### Main branch
 The `main` branch shall always be working.
 This means that:

-- All of its features/modules shall be properly documented, preferably through quality code + descriptive text where appropriate.
+- All of its features/modules shall be properly documented through quality code + descriptive text where appropriate.
+Use `type annotation` for increased readability.
 - The `Simulator` is successfully able to run through any number of scenarios, either generated or loaded from file.
-Furthermore, it should be problem free to save and load scenarios to/from file.
+Furthermore, it should be problem free to save and load scenarios to/from (valid) scenario files.
 - The `Visualizer`is successfully able to visualize each of these scenarios live, if toggled on.
 - Subsystems added to the `Ship` class properly adheres to their interfaces (prefixed with `I` in front of the class name, e.g. interface `IModel` for the ship model interface).